Filling two pages of A4 can feel impossible when you have nothing to put on your CV.

 Read an example cover letter for a jobseeker with no experience on the Prospects website.

-Ultimately, you might want to get some experience to bulk up your CV.
+Ultimately, your CV will be stronger if you have some relevant experience to include.
 Read our advice on work experience.

 If you’re in your final year, you might be thinking about ways you can get experience quickly.
 Try